 igor zabel award for culture and theory 2022

-Bojana Pejić, art historian, art writer, and curator is named this year’s Igor Zabel Award Laureate.
 Igor Zabel Award 2022 Grants go to Oksana Briukhovetska, Alina Șerban, and Antonina Stebur.

-This year’s ceremony presenting the 2022 Igor Zabel Award and Grants recipients, happened on 18 November at 20:00 CET in Cukrarna Gallery in Ljubljana.
+The award ceremony presenting the 2022 Igor Zabel Award and Grants recipients, happened on 18 November at 20:00 CET in Cukrarna Gallery in Ljubljana.
 The main event was accompanied with the international conference So Close: Ecologies of Life and Death, which took place on 17 November in Cankarjev dom in Ljubljana, and online.

 2022 LAUREATE